yaraslav/Setting_of_D-Link_switches/D-Link and ATEN AVoIP.md

 ip igmp snooping query-interval 30 end
 ```
-Verify that IP-interface in this vlan has an IP Address in the same subnet (IP address range) as your Dante/AES67 equipment.
+Verify that IP-interface in this vlan has an IP Address in the same subnet (IP address range) as your ATEN equipment.

 Set the Querier IP (vlan Ip-interface) or 0.0.0.0/Auto if the switch only has one VLAN.
 ```